rheijuan/Story/Story.md

 # Chapter 2: The Project

-One day, he was invited to join a key project
+One day, he was coding at his brand new macbook when he noticed that there were 2 cats playing outside.
+He decided to play with them for a while so he can get some inspiration for his program.

 # Chapter 3: The promotion